 We at B & A Sector Watch do not have, nor will we accept, authority to vote client securities.
 Clients will receive their proxies or other solicitations in the mail directly from their custodian.
-Clients can contact our registered investment advisor representative, Bob Benkovich, with questions about a particular solicitation at any time by calling us at 1-775-847-0774 or toll free at 1-888-219-1119. particular solicitation at any time by canning as at 1 775 647 6774 or ton nee at 1 666 215 1115.
+Clients can contact our registered investment advisor representative, Bob Benkovich, with questions about a particular solicitation at any time by calling us at 1-775-847-0774 or toll free at 1-888-219-1119.
+Item 18 Financial Information

-Item 18 Financial Information six mon receive highest quarter, method for our r At B & A Sector Watch , we do not require prepayment of more than \$500 in fees per client, this or more in advance.
+At B & A Sector Watch, we do not require prepayment of more than \$500 in fees per client, six months or more in advance.
 All fees are charged after the end of the current quarter.
-Clients a statement from us at the end of each quarter detailing their daily account balances, their daily account balance for the past quarter, their average daily account balance for the past, their management fee rate, and their management fee due along with the agreed upon of payment before any fee is deducted or becomes due.
-See Item 5 Fees and Compensation management fee rates.
+Clients receive a statement from us at the end of each quarter detailing their daily account balances, their highest daily account balance for the past quarter, their average daily account balance for the past quarter, their management fee rate, and their management fee due along with the agreed upon method of payment before any fee is deducted or becomes due.
+See Item 5 Fees and Compensation for our management fee rates.

 A Schedule G balance sheet is NOT provided with this ADV.

 Our IRS Employee Identification Number is 88-0424268 for income tax purposes.

-Education and Business Background

-date of birth: 3/4/1948

-Robert M. Benkovich

-Colleges Attended

-Villanova University - B.A. in Social Sciences 1970

-University of Nevada, Reno - completed course work for doctorate in Social Psychology

-University of Bedford - Bedford, United Kingdom - Ph.D. in Social Psychology, June 1983

-Boston University - Program for Financial Planners

-Member of Nevada State Legislature

-State Assemblyman 1974 to 1976

-Former owner of 2,000 plus acre Dry Valley Ranch

-During the last 5 years

-Sector timing for my own and trust accounts of others.
-Actively engages in this business.

-Registered Investment Advisor Representative for B & A Sector Watch and Bob Benkovich, Market Timing Services since their inception in 1999.
-Bob Benkovich, Market Timing Services now merged into B & A Sector Watch.
-Actively engaged in this business.

-Owner and principal in Bob Benkovich, LLC which does outsourced, professionally (accountant) completed tax preparation services and Life and Health Insurance Services since their inception in January of 2007.
-Actively engaged in this business.

-Gaming executive at Nugget, Sparks, LLC, 1100 Nugget Avenue, Sparks, Nevada 89431 where various supervisory roles including shift manager, assistant shift manager, table games supervisor and schedule master have been performed during that sojourn.
-No longer actively engaged in this business.
+Item 19 Requirements for State-Registered Advisers

+Educati Robert M. Benkovich on and Business Background date of birth: 3/4/1948 Colleges Attended Villanova University - B.A. in Social Scie ences 1970 University of Nevada, Reno - complete d course work for doctorate in Social Psychology University of Bedford - Bedford, United d Kingdom - Ph.D. in Social Psychology, June 1983 Boston University - Program for Financia al Planners Member of Nevada State Legislature State Assemblyman 1974 to 1976 Former owner of 2,000 plus acre Dry Val ley Ranch During the last 5 years Sector timing for my own and trust acc ounts of others.
+Actively engages in this business. entative for B &amp; A Sector Watch and Bob Benkovich, Market 1999.
+Bob Benkovich, Market Timing Services now merged ed in this business.
+1 1 , LLC which does outsourced, professionally (accountant) Life and Health Insurance Services since their inception in s business. supervisory roles including shift manager C, 1100 Nugget Avenue, Sparks, Nevada 89431 where various r, assistant shift manager, table games supervisor and luring that sojourn.
+No longer actively engaged in this